-3.1.A.1 Each team is required to have at least one Safety Officer.

-3.1.A.2 All Safety Officers shall be trained in basic First Aid including CPR.
-Proof of training shall be submitted to Headquarters with their Team Data Sheet (available on the Event website).

-3.1.A.3 At all times, one of the team's Safety Officers must be the Designated Safety Officer.
+- 3.1.A.1 Each team is required to have at least one Safety Officer. - 3.1.A.2 All Safety Officers shall be trained in basic First Aid including CPR.
+Proof of training shall be submitted to Headquarters with their Team Data Sheet (available on the ASC Website). - 3.1.A.3 At all times, one of the team's Safety Officers must be the Designated Safety Officer.
 The Designated Safety Officer may not hold the role of Solar Car Driver, Support Vehicle Driver, or Team Manager while acting as the Designated Safety Officer.
-The Designated Safety Officer must travel in the Lead or Chase Vehicles while the Solar Car is on the road.
+The Designated Safety Officer must travel in the Lead or Chase Vehicles while the Solar Car is on the road, and be present in the pit area while the Solar Car is on the track.